viggibear/EpBuilder/README.md

 ![Main GUI for EpBuilder](https://i.imgur.com/PjMH9wZ.png)

 # Running EpBuilder
+Clone repository and double click `gui.py`to run EpBuilder (see below for requirements)

 Usage requirements: (also found in `requirements.txt`)

  1. matplotlib (for plotting and LaTeX rendering)